Tulip-Dev/tulip/doc/user/plugins_management.rst

 * |icon_algorithm| **Algorithms**: here are regrouped the plugins to perform a specific test or layout on your values.
 Despite an impressive number of proposed algorithms, new or more efficient versions of the already existing ones may be implemented depending of research publications.

-* |icon_import_export| **Import/Export**: these plugins are used for the importation and exportation technics.
-They can describe a file formalism or specific rules for randomly generating trees or graphs.
+* |icon_import_export| **Import/Export**: these plugins are used for the importation and exportation features.
+They can process a file formalism or specific rules for randomly generating trees or graphs.

 * |icon_glyph| **Glyphs**: the glyphs are the graphic elements representing a node (*viewShape* property) or located at the ends of an edge (*view...Anchorshape* properties).
 Special edge extremities can give more information about the transition between the two nodes.